 A Gombe safari is a great opportunity to meet a chimpanzee up close - go chimp trekking during the July to October dry season when chimpanzees forage at lower altitudes and are easier to find.

-Selous Game Reserve - Africa's greatest safari wilderness
+Nyerere National Park (Selous Game Reserve) – Africa's greatest safari wilderness

-At 50 000km², the Selous really does deliver on its promise of a vast, virtually unvisited safari destination.
-Home to large numbers of classic African animals, the Selous is Big 5 country and can be explored by 4X4 or on foot while the Rufiji River offers excellent opportunities for boat safaris.
-Tanzania's best place for wild dog, the Selous is predator heaven and boasts large numbers of lion, cheetah and spotted hyena.
+At 50 000km², the Nyerere (Selous) really does deliver on its promise of a vast, virtually unvisited safari destination.
+Home to large numbers of classic African animals, the Nyerere is Big 5 country and can be explored by 4X4 or on foot while the Rufiji River offers excellent opportunities for boat safaris.
+Tanzania's best place for wild dog, the Nyerere is predator heaven and boasts large numbers of lion, cheetah and spotted hyena.

-Best visited from June to October, travellers should avoid Selous during the March - April rainy season.
+Best visited from June to October, travellers should avoid Nyerere during the March - April rainy season.

 Ruaha National Park – Tanzania's biggest elephant herds